Introduction

 Articles of Association

-The articles of association wording must include the following;
+The AoA wording must include the following;

 b) The commercial name of the company,